wildthyme/IPod-Shuffle-4g/README.md

 #### Use Rhythmbox to manage your music and playlists
-As described [in the blog post](https://nims11.wordpress.com/2013/10/12/ipod-shuffle-4g-under-linux/) you can use Rythmbox to sync your personal music library to your IPod but still make use of the additional features this script provides (such as voiceover).
+As described [in the blog post](https://nims11.wordpress.com/2013/10/12/ipod-shuffle-4g-under-linux/) you can use Rhythmbox to sync your personal music library to your iPod but still make use of the additional features this script provides (such as voiceover).

-Simply place a file called `.is_audio_player` into the root directory of your IPod and add the following content:
+Simply place a file called `.is_audio_player` into the root directory of your iPod and add the following content:
 ```
 name=&quot;Name's IPOD&quot;
 audio_folders=iPod_Control/Music/
 ```
 The file can be found in the [extras](extras) folder.

-Now disable the IPod plugin of Rhythmbox and enable the MTP plugin instead.
+Now disable the iPod plugin of Rhythmbox and enable the MTP plugin instead.
-You can use Rythmbox now to generate playlists and sync them to your IPod.
+You can use Rhythmbox now to generate playlists and sync them to your iPod.
 The script will recognize the .pls playlists and generate a proper iTunesSD file.

 ##### Known Rhythmbox syncing issues
 * Creating playlists with names like `K.I.Z.` will fail, because the FAT Filesystem does not support a dot `.` at the end of a directory/file.
 * Sometimes bad ID3 tags can also cause corrupted playlists.

-In all cases you can try to update Rythmbox to the latest version, sync again or fix the wrong filenames yourself.
+In all cases you can try to update Rhythmbox to the latest version, sync again or fix the wrong filenames yourself.

-#### Carry the script with your IPod
+#### Carry the script with your iPod
-If you want to use this script on different computers it makes sense to simply copy the script into the IPod's root directory.
+If you want to use this script on different computers it makes sense to simply copy the script into the iPod's root directory.

-#### Format/Restore/Recover IPod
+#### Format/Restore/Recover iPod
-([#41](https://github.com/nims11/IPod-Shuffle-4g/issues/41)) If you formatted your IPod wrong and lost all data you can still recover it.
+([#41](https://github.com/nims11/IPod-Shuffle-4g/issues/41)) If you formatted your iPod wrong and lost all data you can still recover it.
 It is important to **not use MBR/GPT**.
 You need to directly create a **Fat16 Filesystem**:

 ```bash
 sudo mkfs.vfat -I -F 16 -n IPOD /dev/sdX
 ```

 Run this script to generate the new database.
-All missing sound files should be regenrated by the IPod on next use.
+All missing sound files should be regenrated by the iPod on next use.
-Your IPod should work and play music again now.
+Your iPod should work and play music again now.

 ## TODO
 * Last.fm Scrobbler